Lunaticsatoshi/Eventzse/README.md

 # Eventzse
-A Events finding and scheduling web app made o simplify managing your local community events and meetups.
+A Events finding and scheduling web app made to simplify managing your local community events and meetups.

 ## About
 Eventzse helps you to schedule events and meetups among your community bringing everyone together.
 Just think about a time you want to get together with your community and let Eventzse handle all the hassle for you.